Skip to main contentSkip to article

 Foreign buyer additional tax

 The 20% applies to the buyer’s proportionate share.
-If a foreign national buys 50% of a $1,000,000 home jointly with a Canadian, the additional tax is 20% × $500,000 = $100,000 — on top of the regular $18,000 of PTT split between the two co-buyers.
+If a foreign national takes a 50% interest in a $1,000,000 home jointly with a Canadian spouse, the additional tax is 20% × $500,000 = $100,000 — on top of the regular $18,000 of base PTT split between the two co-buyers.
+On a $3.5M Point Grey detached purchased outright by a foreign national, the additional 20% adds $700,000 to the $93,000 base bill: a closing day on which the buyer writes a single PTT cheque for $793,000.

 Frequently Asked